-Protector (requires a Forcepoint DLP Network subscription)
+• Protector (requires a Forcepoint DLP Network subscription)

-The protector is a soft appliance that intercepts and analyzes traffic on SMTP, HTTP(S), and FTP channels, among others.
+The protector intercepts and analyzes traffic on SMTP, HTTP(S), and FTP channels, among others.
 It also supports DLP content scanning with third-party proxies and data sharing solutions via ICAP.

 See What is the protector?, page 4.